DavesCodeMusings/CloudPi/docs/install-hardware-os.md

 I will tell you that you'll need to use the advanced option of the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) to enable SSH logins from the beginning.
 Otherwise, you won't be able to log into your Pi over the network.
 If you forget this step, you can always [place an empty text file called `ssh` in the boot partition](https://www.raspberrypi.com/documentation/computers/configuration.html#setting-up-a-headless-raspberry-pi) of the SD card before you stick it in the Pi and boot for the first time.

 Other than the lack of keyboard and monitor, the installation of the Raspberry Pi components is just like any other system.

-If you need a refresher on Raspberry Pi Imager, see this [slideshow of screenshots](raspberry-pi-imager.md).

 ## Powering Up
 Plug the Pi in a wired network connection first, then plug in the power supply.
 Watch the flashing green storage activity light near the SD card and the network link lights on the RJ-45 jack to gauge the progress.
 Once the network link light is on and the storage activity indicator calms, you can try making a connection via SSH.